 Jensen is driven to make his mark.
 He says two wives divorced him because of "what they called [his] self-centeredness."
-He also lost a riverside home to a legal fight with his sister and several projects to bankruptcy, including a tour boat for school trips and a 56-foot canoe-carrying boat for bay cleanup projects.
-His eyesight is failing, and he says that all he has now is this little dive boat with its dead engine and his dreams of cleaning the Chesapeake.
+He also lost a riverside home to a legal fight with his sister, and several projects failed, including a tour boat for school trips and a 56-foot canoe-carrying boat for bay cleanup projects.
+His eyesight is failing, and all he has now is this little dive boat with its dead engine and his dreams of cleaning the Chesapeake.

 "He's a real entrepreneurial dreamer," said Richard Hoffman, a marine contractor in Howard County.
 "I think you could call him a pioneer in his ideas and his methods."

 Hoffman says he has pumped thousands of dollars into Jensen's reefs since 1992, when Hoffman's McLean Contracting Co. won the bid to repave the Norris Bridge over the Rappahannock River and "this eccentric crazy man" asked whether he could have the used concrete.
 It was cheaper for McLean to just dump the concrete right there, so Hoffman agreed.
 He has since built casts for reproducible reefs that Jensen designed, and last month he paid the $2,500 bill to haul up one of the reef pieces.